IronCoreLabs/recrypt/README.md

 And by the book:
 _Guide to Pairing-Based Cryptography_ by N.E.
 Mrabet and M. Joye, Chapman and Hall/CRC Cryptography and Network Security Series, 2016.

+## Code Audit

+The NCC Group has conducted an audit of this library - we have a blog post about the audit [here](https://blog.ironcorelabs.com/ironcore-labs-proxy-re-encryption-library-audit-by-ncc-group-f67abe666838), and their findings are available in a public report [here](https://www.nccgroup.trust/us/our-research/proxy-re-encryption-protocol-ironcore-public-report/).
+The NCC Group audit found that the chosen pairing and elliptic curve are cryptographically sound and secure, and that the Scala implementation is a faithful and correct embodiment of the target protocol.

 # The Project